All right, who’s ready to be innovative and entrepreneurial at 7 am?

 That struck me as a smart rule.
 For all we learn in graduate school about debt-to equity ratios, blue ocean strategies, the customer value proposition, the 5 Cs and 4 Ps of marketing, and the importance of emotional intelligence, nothing beats the simple act of listening to people who have summoned the courage to build something of lasting value.

-Ben Jacklet is a first year, full-time MBA candidate at Portland State University who has worked for the Portland Tribune, Oregon Business Magazine and the Portland Business Journal.
+Ben Jacklet graduated with an MBA from Portland State University.
+He has worked for the Portland Tribune, Oregon Business Magazine and the Portland Business Journal.